react-epfl/padoc-lib/README.md

 ``` Objective-C
 int hops = [socket hopsCountFromPeer:peer];
 ```
-The result highly depends on the underlying algorithm.
+The function result highly depends on the underlying algorithm.
 6Shots provides a reliable
 information, but the Flooding algorithm usually gives an incorrect result.
 Indeed,
 only neighbour nodes receive a correct hops count (1).
+Finally note that the *peer* argument is a peer id.